pratiks-git/my-cloud-infra/README.md

 # my-cloud-infra
-Repository to manage my cloud infrastructure
+# Repository to manage my cloud infrastructure

+# use this project to quickly launch and destroy AWS infrasturcture for the development